TomasMarina/Storage_MarineFoodWebs/README.md

 # Marine-Food-Webs
-This is a repository with the aim of storing highly-resolved (taxonomically speaking) marine food webs.
+This is a repository with the aim of storing complex and highly-resolved (taxonomically speaking) marine food webs.